-course description and goals
+Course description and goals

-(4 credits, no prerequisites) This course explores the major works, artists, and issues of American art from the Colonial period through the 1930s.
+This course explores the major works, artists, and issues of American art from the Colonial period through the 1930s.
 By the end of the course you should:

-1. Have a thorough understanding of around 80 paradigm works of American art, such as Copley’s Paul Revere, Cole’s Course of Empire, Bingham’s County Election, Sargent’s Madame X, Whistler’s Symphony in White, Riis’s How the Other Half Lives, Sullivan’s Wainwright Building, O’Keeffe’s Calla Lily, Dove’s Foghorns, Lawrence’s Migration of the Negro, Lange’s Migrant Mother, Benton’s Social History of Missouri, and Wood’s American Gothic.
+• Have a thorough understanding of around 80 paradigm works of American art, such as Copley’s Paul Revere, Cole’s Course of Empire, Bingham’s County Election, Sargent’s Madame X, Whistler’s Symphony in White, Riis’s How the Other Half Lives, Sullivan’s Wainwright Building, O’Keeffe’s Calla Lily, Dove’s Foghorns, Lawrence’s Migration of the Negro, Lange’s Migrant Mother, Benton’s Social History of Missouri, and Wood’s American Gothic.

-3. Understand and be able to articulate the close relationship between art and its historical context: for example between Colonial portraiture and Calvinist moral and economic values; between American land policy and representations of Native Americans; between genre painting and American electoral practices; between the Ashcan School and industrial capitalism, and so on.
+• Understand and be able to articulate the close relationship between art and its historical context: for example between Colonial portraiture and Calvinist moral and economic values; between American land policy and representations of Native Americans; between genre painting and American electoral practices; between the Ashcan School and industrial capitalism, and so on.

-5. Have the basic tools of visual literacy, including an ability to analyze, using appropriate vocabulary, how works of art communicate or express their meanings through the artist’s careful choices of subject-matter and form.
+• Have the basic tools of visual literacy, including an ability to analyze, using appropriate vocabulary, how works of art communicate or express their meanings through the artist’s careful choices of subject-matter and form.

-exam 1 30%; exam 2 20%; 2 in-class presentations 5% each; attendance and participation 5%
+exam 1 30%; exam 2 30%; two in-class presentations 5% each;

-museum paper 1 10%; museum paper 2 15%; final take-home essay 10%
+museum paper 1 10%; museum paper 2 15%; participation 5%